 More research in this area will definitively address this issue, but for now, stretching stays a part of my warm-up for ballistic sports training.
-In my personal speed training, I have seen many athletes increase their explosive speed by 0.2 to 0.3 seconds in 36-meter sprints by performing static stretching homework during a four week period.
+In my speed training, I have seen many athletes increase their explosive speed by 0.2 to 0.3 seconds in 36-meter sprints by performing static stretching homework for four weeks.
 The homework instructions are to use 30-second stretch-holds targeted at hamstrings, hip flexors, quads and Achilles for a 10-minute routine four times a week.
-The key to making stretching a valuable coaching tool is to use the proper form of stretching at the proper time to accomplish specific training goals.
+The key to making stretching a valuable coaching tool is to use the proper form of stretching at the appropriate time to accomplish specific training goals.
 Early in the preseason begin with static stretching followed by dynamic mobility stretching during the warm-up.

 Use Dynamic Mobility Stretching during the season

-Once the initial period of conditioning is completed and athletes are ready to increase the intensity of speed during practice, drop static stretching and continue with dynamic mobility stretching throughout the season.
+Once the initial period of conditioning is completed, and athletes are ready to increase the intensity of speed during practice, drop static stretching and continue with dynamic mobility stretching throughout the season.
 The only exception would be to deploy the static stretching strategy for athletes as they return to practice after recovering from injury.
-Studies show that stretching can aid in the prevention of injury when properly timed in the training plan.
+Studies show that stretching can aid in the prevention of injury when timed correctly in the training plan.
 Researchers conclude in two studies:

 The military recruit study shows that stretching does not help prevent joint-related injuries, but it does prevent muscle-related injuries common in ballistic sports.
-These studies make the case for using dynamic mobility stretching that master coach Brian Mackenzie has taught for years.
-Static stretching builds flexibility and should be performed regularly, just not immediately before a big game or a key practice session.
+These studies make a case for using dynamic mobility stretching that master coach Brian Mackenzie has taught for years.
+Static stretching builds flexibility and should be performed regularly, just not immediately before a big game or a crucial practice session.

 Have athletes perform static stretching with 30-second stretch-holds away from practice sessions